joechiu/restfuld/README.md

 # TODO<br>
 Currently Perl restful daemon supports text and JSON format requests and responses though it also supports simple XML action.
 The following improvements are expected to be done if time permitted. <br>

-1. webservice libs for resolving wsdl and xsd for more complicate XML responses<br>
+1. webservice functions for more complicate XML responses<br>